hackspace-marburg/ffmr-site/README.md

-Freifunk Fulda - Site configuration
+Freifunk Marburg - Site configuration
 ===================================

-This repo holds the site configuration for the Freifunk Fulda build of gluon.
+This repo holds the site configuration for the Freifunk Marburg build of gluon.

 Repository structure